hemantaph/gwsnr/README.md

 - **ANN-Based $P_{\rm det}$ Estimation**: Employs a trained Artificial Neural Network (ANN) to provide fast probability of detection ($P_{\rm det}$) estimates via SNR calculations for precessing BBH systems.
 This feature is especially valuable when rapid detection assessments are needed without requiring precise SNR values.

 - **Hybrid SNR Recalculation**: A balanced approach that combines the speed of the partial scaling method (or ANN-based estimation) with the precision of the noise-weighted inner product, ensuring high accuracy for systems near the detection threshold.

+- **Horizon Distance Calculation**: Implements both analytical and numerical methods to compute the horizon distance for gravitational wave sources, allowing users to assess detector sensitivity and detection capabilities across various configurations.

 - **Integration and Flexibility**: Offers a user-friendly interface to combine various detector noise models, waveform models, detector configurations, and signal parameters.